Conventional Mortgage in FloridaConventional mortgages are flexible to meet your down payment and term needs.

 About Conventional Financing

 A conventional mortgage in Florida is a great option to use when purchasing your new home.
 It’s the only way you can avoid any form of mortgage insurance by putting down at least 20%.
 That will keep your payment to a minimum by eliminating the monthly mortgage insurance and upfront funding fee you incur when using an FHA, USDA or VA financing.
 However conventional financing is still a great option with less money down.
 You can buy with as little as 3% down if you are a first time home buyer. with anything less than 20% down you will have private mortgage insurance, also known as PMI.
 Conventional financing is also available for manufactured housing with some different limitations.
 Additionally you can build a new home with conventional financing.
-Currently the maximum loan limit for conventional financing is $640,200 for a single family home for most counties in the United States.
+Currently the maximum loan limit for conventional financing is $726,200 for a single family home for most counties in the United States.

 Credit Score and Conventional Home Loans

 Your credit score is a very important factor with conventional financing.
 The minimum credit score is 620 but the impact on your interest rate can vary substantially between a 620 credit score and a 760.
 Rate will be affected incrementally at various credit thresholds and loan to value ratios (how much you are putting down).
 Additionally if you aren’t putting 20% down, private mortgage insurance rates are affected as well.
 Conventional mortgages can be more strict when it comes to seasoning for bankruptcies, foreclosures, and short sales, but some exceptions apply when extenuating circumstances can be documented.

 Private Mortgage Insurance